getify/fasy/README.md

 There's an important principle illustrated here that many developers don't realize.

 A regular function that returns a promise has the same external behavioral interface as an `async function` function.
-From the external perspective, when you call a function, and get back a promise, it doesn't matter if the function manually created and returned that promise, or whether that promise came automatically from the `async function` invocation.
+From the external perspective, when you call a function and get back a promise, it doesn't matter if the function manually created and returned that promise, or whether that promise came automatically from the `async function` invocation.
 In both cases, you get back a promise, and you wait on it before moving on.
 The *interface* is the same.

-In the first step of this example's reduction, the `return fn(ret)` call is effectively `return lookupUser(username)`, which is returning a promise.
+In the first step of this example's reduction, the `fn(ret)` call is effectively `lookupUser(username)`, which is returning a promise.
 What's different between `serial.reduce(..)` and a standard synchronous implementation of `reduce(..)` as provided by various other FP libraries, is that if `serial.reduce(..)` receives back a promise from a reducer call, it pauses to wait for that promise to resolve.

-But what about the second step of the reduction, where `return fn(ret)` is effectively `return prop("id")(user)`?
+But what about the second step of the reduction, where `fn(ret)` is effectively `prop("id")(user)`?
 The return from *that* call is an immediate value (the user's ID), not a promise (future value).

 **fasy** uses promises internally to normalize both immediate and future values, so the iteration behavior is consistent regardless.